Psychobilly: First wave in Britain

 The Meteors also articulated psychobilly's apolitical stance, a reaction to the right- and left-wing political attitudes which divided other British youth cultures.
 Fans of The Meteors, known as "the Wrecking crew", are often attributed with inventing the style of slam dancing known as "wrecking", which became synonymous with the psychobilly movement.
 The short-lived Sharks, formed in Bristol in 1980, followed closely behind The Meteors with their influential album Phantom Rockers.
 Demented Are Go are a Welsh psychobilly band that was formed around 1982 in Cardiff.
-They were one of the earliest in the initial wave of bands to mix punk rock with rockabilly, and as a result, are considered to be highly influential to the psychobilly scene.
+They were one of the earliest in the initial wave of bands to mix punk rock with rockabilly, and as a result, are highly influential to the psychobilly scene.
 Another significant British band were the Guana Batz, formed in Feltham, Middlesex in 1983.
 Their first album, 1985's Held Down to Vinyl at Last, has been described by Tiger Army frontman Nick 13 as "the most important release since the Meteors' first two albums."

 The Klub Foot nightclub, opened in 1982 at the Clarendon Hotel in Hammersmith, served as a center for Britain's emerging psychobilly movement and hosted many bands associated with the style.
 Johnny Bowler of the Guana Batz describes the club as "the focal point for the whole psychobilly scene.
 You'd get people from all over at those gigs.
 It built the scene."
 Representatives from record labels such as Nervous used the Klub Foot as a recruiting ground to sign up new bands.
 A live compilation album entitled Stomping at the Klub Foot was released in 1984, documenting the club's scene and the bands who played there.
 At the same time psychobilly bands were forming elsewhere in Europe, such as Batmobile who emerged in the Netherlands in 1983, released their debut album in 1985, and soon began headlining at psychobilly festivals and at the Klub Foot.